MyPiece

 Modern & traditional

-Birthstone lists have shifted across cultures and centuries — the modern one was standardised by the American jewellers' trade in 1912 and updated since.
-Garnet is the modern choice for January.
+Birthstone lists have shifted across cultures and centuries.
+This page follows the Jewelers of America modern U.S. list.
+Garnet is the modern listed stone for January.
 Rose quartz is a traditional alternate.

 The shelf